Thinking about a new website for your church, ministry or business?

 - Exceptionally user-friendly, making it suitable for beginners.

-- Eliminates the need for separate hosting accounts.
+- Eliminates the need for a separate hosting account.

 Cons: